 Things looked better for Canada Day so we planned departure for 8.
 At 7, another couple of Looper boats left Oswego.
 We fired up the engine and set the lines for easy release.
 Then one of the boats—Canadian Eh—pulled right back in and tied up.
-Although the winds had shifted, they encountered 4-foot waves and turned around.
+Although the winds had shifted, they encountered four-footers and turned around.
 The other Looper boat—Miss Norma—reported that things smoothed out after an hour or so, however, so we threw on some bluegrass gospel and took off.
-(We agreed that we would change the music if Pandora gave us Nearer My God To Thee.
+(We agreed that we would change the music if Pandora gave us “Nearer My God To Thee.”
 No need to tempt fate.)

 Not a cloud in the sky.
 The thought of biblical plagues never crossed our minds.

 Ultimately, however, you’ve got to know when to hold ‘em and know when to fold ‘em.
 We fled to the pilothouse and turned on the generator for AC.
-If only we had put 2 and 2 together and left the flybridge earlier.
+If only we had put two and two together and left the flybridge earlier.
 Duh.
 The silver lining, if any, is that using more fuel might give us an extra inch of bottom clearance on the Trent-Severn.

 There aren’t many exciting photo opportunities when no land is visible and no odd boats are present for much of the trip.
 Dana even took a nap.
 After five hours we sent out a dove, which returned with an olive branch to confirm there actually was land out there.
 We shortly reached the St. Lawrence River, which oddly starts at the lake and flows northeast past Montreal on its way to the Gulf of St. Lawrence.
-Tibbett Light welcomed us to Thousand Islands, almost Canada.
+Tibbett Light welcomed us to Thousand Islands.
+Almost Canada!